 Platte County Parks and Recreation is committed to practicing sustainability.
-Click below to learn more about some of our most impactful methods.
+Learn more about some of our most impactful methods below.

 Clean, fresh rainwater is a precious resource and Platte County Parks & Recreation is proud to be a part of a local rain garden initiative.
 Rain Gardens are planted with native flowering plants and grasses in an existing or created shallow depression.
 They collect run-off water and allow it to be filtered before it is absorbed into the ground which protects the water quality of our streams and lakes.